RobbieRotten/obsidian/content/UTS Law Notes/Public International Law Notes.md

         - Actions not taken against Israeli nationals.
         - Actions did not take place in Israeli territory.
         - Legal basis for prosecution was retroactive.
-      - Main Israeli argument was that crimes fell within Universal Jurisdiction but court also accepted the protective principle founded jurisdiction on the basis of the “linking point doctrine”
+      - Main Israeli argument was that crimes fell within Universal Jurisdiction but court also accepted the protective principle founded jurisdiction on the basis of the "linking point doctrine"
     - R v Bow Street Metropolitan Magistrate Ex P Pincohet [2000] 1 A.C.
 147
       - Spain demanded that former President of Chile (General Pinochet) be extradited for the torture of Spanish citizens in Chile.
 Pinochet was in Britain at the time for medical treatment.
       - Spain argued, inter alia, that under the Universality Principle they had jurisdiction to try Pinochet.
       - House of Lords held that the international arrest warrant issued by Spain was valid
-      - But only in relation to offences that occurred after U.K. had enacted s134 Criminal Justice Act 1988 - creating an offence of torture  “wherever committed worldwide” under U.K. law).
+      - But only in relation to offences that occurred after U.K. had enacted s134 Criminal Justice Act 1988 - creating an offence of torture  "wherever committed worldwide" under U.K. law).
       - This was because of requirements of double criminality for extradition
       - House of Lords also ruled that Pinochet had no right to immunity from prosecution as a former Head of State, and could be put on trial (we will look at this aspect in more detail next week).
     - R v Bow Magistrates Ex P Pinochet [2000] 1 A.C.
 147 per Lord Browne-Wilkinson
-      - “The jus cogens nature of the international crime of torture justifies States in taking universal jurisdiction over torture wherever committed.
-International law provides that offences of jus cogens may be punished by any state because the offenders are “common enemies of all mankind and all nations have an equal interest in their apprehension and prosecution”
+      - "The jus cogens nature of the international crime of torture justifies States in taking universal jurisdiction over torture wherever committed.
+International law provides that offences of jus cogens may be punished by any state because the offenders are "common enemies of all mankind and all nations have an equal interest in their apprehension and prosecution"
-    - Democratic Republic of the Congo v Belgium (‘The Arrest Warrant Case’) ICJ Rep 2002, p3
+    - Democratic Republic of the Congo v Belgium ('The Arrest Warrant Case') ICJ Rep 2002, p3
-      - Belgium issued an international arrest warrant against Congo’s Foreign Minister Ndombasi for crimes considered to be grave breaches of International Humanitarian Law (Geneva Conventions & Protocols)
+      - Belgium issued an international arrest warrant against Congo's Foreign Minister Ndombasi for crimes considered to be grave breaches of International Humanitarian Law (Geneva Conventions & Protocols)
       - Belgium claimed that it could exercise Universal Jurisdiction.
       - Congo argued that it was a violation of the principle that a State cannot exercise authority on the territory of another State and that it was also a violation of the principle of sovereign equality between States.
     - Per Joint separate opinion of Judges Higgins, Hooijmans and Buergenthal
       - Court upheld immunity from jurisdiction and we will look at that aspect of the case next week
       -  But in the course of the judgments comments were made by judges on the issue of Universal Jurisdiction
-        - “That there is no established practice in which States exercise universal jurisdiction, properly so called, is undeniable.
+        - "That there is no established practice in which States exercise universal jurisdiction, properly so called, is undeniable.
         - As we have seen, virtually all national legislation envisages links of some sort to the forum State; and no case law exists in which pure universal jurisdiction has formed the basis of jurisdiction.
         - This does not necessarily indicate, however, that such an exercise would be unlawful….
 State practice is neutral as to the exercise of universal jurisdiction".
   - Associated Concepts